-The Open Voice Network (OVON) is proud to be affiliated with renowned technology groups from across the world.
+The Open Voice Network Interoperability and TrustMark Initiative projects are proud to be affiliated with renowned technology groups from across the world.
 Our organization is committed to partnering with these groups to broaden our reach into the voice and communication industries and to make voice assistance worthy of user trust.
 Learn more about each of our affiliation partners below.

 The Linux Foundation

 The Linux Foundation is dedicated to building sustainable ecosystems around open source projects to accelerate technology development and industry adoption.
 Founded in 2000, the Linux Foundation provides unparalleled support for open source communities through financial and intellectual resources, infrastructure, services, events, and training.
 Working together, the Linux Foundation and its projects form the most ambitious and successful investment in the creation of shared technology.
 The Open Voice Network is proud to operate as an open source association of the Linux Foundation.
-For more information, please visit https://www.linuxfoundation.org/.
+Please visit the Linux Foundation website for more information.

 China Netcasting Services Association (CNSA) Voice Committee